carllosnc/lng/README.md

 ## onLangChange

-`onLangChange` is a function that is called when the language changes.
+`lng.onLangChange` is a function that is called when the language changes.

 | Parameter  | Type     | Description                            |
 | ---------- | -------- | -------------------------------------- |